-WWE News: WWE Officials Are Very Unhappy With Top SmackDown Star’s In-Ring Work
+WWE News: WWE Officials Very Unhappy With Top ‘SmackDown’ Star’s In-Ring Work

 In shocking news, WWE officials are heavily criticizing a top WWE Superstar’s recent in-ring work, which will impact their future with WWE.
-At Wrestlemania 33, Alexa Bliss will defend the SmackDown Women’s Title against Becky Lynch, Natalya, Mickie James, Carmella, and every available woman from the roster.
+At WrestleMania 33, Alexa Bliss will defend the SmackDown Women’s Title against Becky Lynch, Natalya, Mickie James, Carmella, and every available woman from the roster.

 The match is expected to have some surprises, but it seems like a certainty that Alexa Bliss will not walk out of Orlando as the SmackDown Women’s Champion.
 Alexa Bliss defied expectations with how successful she has been on SmackDown since coming to the main roster during the WWE Draft and brand extension.
 Bliss is the only woman on the roster to win the Women’s Title twice.
 Many people didn’t think she’d win it once.

 In fact, many people consider Alexa Bliss to be one of WWE’s biggest breakout stars as a result of the brand extension.
 The Four Horsewomen have established a monopoly over the top of WWE’s women division, but Bliss has been able to find great success as a star on SmackDown.
-Unfortunately, she may need to take a big step back after Wrestlemania 33 because it’s being reported that WWE officials are unhappy with her work.
+Unfortunately, she may need to take a big step back after WrestleMania 33 because it’s being reported that WWE officials are unhappy with her work.

 In particular, WWE officials are really unhappy with Alexa Bliss’ recent matches and work inside the ring.
 It is being said that the powers that be are impressed with her promo skills and work on the microphone, but there has been some serious criticism of her wrestling.
 WWE officials believe Bliss is lacking good chemistry with her opponents and it has become an issue for her since she’s carrying the SmackDown Women’s Title.